-As a result of these 5R’s, Ms Johnson has a classically wonderful wardrobe and a delightfully de-cluttered home.
-But unless we dedicate a lot of time to thinking about the issue, as Bea does, or live in an ecologically-planned development like Masdar city, pictured above, how can we all apply these rules in practical ways to our own lives?
+But unless we dedicate a lot of time to thinking about the issue, as Bea does, or live in an ecologically-planned development like Masdar City, pictured above, how can we all apply these zero waste lifestyle rules in practical ways to our own lives?

-Based on Ms Johnson’s principles, here are our Top 20 Tips for a zero waste lifestyle that anyone can implement – including you – right now.
+Based on Ms Johnson’s principles, here are some easy tips for a zero waste lifestyle that anyone can implement – including you – right now.

 1. Fight fashion.
 What’s new and trendy is ultimately what’s tomorrow’s waste.
 Eluxe advocates a chic, slow fashion lifestyle, a la francaise, where gorgeous classics are never out of style, and can even be passed down through the generations.
 1970 vintage Birkin bag, anyone?

 2. Friend just have a baby?
 Or have you?
 Why buy new clothes when used from a charity will do?
 Remember: Kids don’t care about fashion; babies even less so.
 They outgrow them in months, so why bother with new when they just be given away to charity within a few weeks anyway?

 3. Estate agents, retailers and supermarkets just love to stuff your mailbox with free publications that no one ever reads.
 And think of how many there are: 100 glossy pages x everyone in your neighbourhood=a lot of dead trees!
 Make sure you have a No JUNK MAIL OR FREE PUBLICATIONS sign outside your door.

 4. If you still find yourself receiving junk, call the ad company sending out the flyers and ask them directly to stop.
 Find out where you can register with your post office to receive less: try registering at dmachoice.org, optoutprescreen.com or catalogchoice.org.
 And speaking of magazines, why buy paper ones when they’re just as pretty on line?